Housing, Residence Life and Dining Services Residence Hall Staff Overview

 The Community Assistant works with community members providing assistance by transitioning students to the community by facilitating roommate agreements, teaching campus standards and community living expectations, creating a foundation of respect and developing a schedule of meetings and activities to enhance the community.
 Community Assistants take part in a night duty rotation.
 There is at least one Community Assistant on call between 7pm and 7am each night of the week so that there is someone who can contact a Housing, Residence Life, and Dining Services professional at any time of day.
 The Community Assistant is hired for placement within a residential area from a pool whose qualifications include demonstrated residence hall leadership experience, a minimum 2.5 grade point average, good standing - academic, behavioral, housing- , a solid interview and recommendations.
 The CAs are considered live-in and receive $5,000 paid out biweekly in equal installments and a single room at the standard double room rate while employed for the academic year.

 Each hall operates a "front desk" in the lobby of each hall.
 There is a team of 8-15 Desk Receptionists that serve as a resource to students and their guests up to 24 hours a day while the university is in session.
 The desk serves as a center of communication where campus and community information is available and students can request assistance with items such as lock outs, reporting maintenance concerns, signing out equipment such as items cooking or games, pick up packages, and knowing that there is always a person with whom they can talk.
 The Desk Receptionist must be a residence hall student in good standing academically and behaviorally to be given full consideration.
-Desk Receptionists are paid an hourly wage of $7.50.
+Desk Receptionists are paid an hourly wage.

 A First Year Mentor is an upper-class student that performs various duties with an emphasis on adjustment and transition to college issues for our first year resident students.
 They meet individually with their mentees to assist with a variety of first year related issues or concerns.
 In addition to meeting with their mentees, First Year Mentors serve as a helper, a campus resource and have specific responsibilities in the area of programming as it relates to first year issues.